-Cells have been suppressed to protect confidentiality where the presentation could identify a patient or a service provider or where rates are likely to be highly volatile, for example, where the denominator is very small.
-The following rules were applied:
+Cells have been suppressed to protect confidentiality where the presentation could identify a patient or a service provider or where rates are likely to be highly volatile, for example where the denominator is very small.
+The following rule was applied:

-- Rates were suppressed where the numerator was less than 5 and/or the denominator was less than 1,000. - Data for private hospitals in Tasmania, Australian Capital Territory and the Northern Territory were suppressed.
+Rates were suppressed where the numerator was less than 5 and/or the denominator was less than 1.000.